ICHEC/qpcc/lecture-1/demystifying-quantum-computing.md

 - human-related data such as transaction, personal data, activities​
 - or data from simulation of different systems and scenarios​

-All of these types of input data are analysed to infer intelligent, actionable, decisions, policies and strategies – both for commercial services or by public agencies​
+All of these types of input data are analysed to infer intelligent, actionable, decisions, policies and strategies – both for commercial services or by public agencies​.

 The analysis is typically performed by a variety of techniques – numerical or statistical modelling that use rules of the underlying principles (whether in natural or man-made systems), more recently AI-based modelling that are build to capture the ​characteristics of data.​